"His music has a deceptive simplicity and honesty that is rarely to be heard... genuinely moving, with a private beauty

 In addition to his film scores and piano solos, Craig has written numerous art songs – music set to the lyrical work of great poets.
 His album Secret and Divine Signs with tenor Michael Slattery received significant praise, including Five Star ratings from the BBC Music Magazine and FM Classic Music Magazine.
 Through his art songs he has collaborated with a wide range of vocalists, including world-renowned tenor Thomas Hampson.

-Craig has recently completed 11th album, Affirmation.
+Craig has recently completed 12th album, At Ease.
 In addition, Craig continues to work on behalf of the Maestro’s legacy as a Senior Consultant to the Leonard Bernstein Office.
 His recent composition Remembering Lenny paid tribute to his dear friend and mentor.
 The composition received wide praise, with Adam Gopnik of The New Yorker writing “When we listen to a piece as beautiful as Craig Urquhart’s Remembering Lenny, what we hear is the musical articulation of (Leonard) Bernstein’s deepest values.”
 Craig resides in Berlin, Germany but travels regularly for performances across the world.